Philippines and the Islamic State: 2026

+On January 30, 2026, the Islamic State – East Asia Province claimed an ambush that killed 4 soldiers.
+This is the group's first claimed attack since October 2024.

 ISIL's support

-In March 2016, training manuals, bandanas with ISIL inscriptions and other documents for militants under the ISIL were recovered after the military captured a Maute group camp, indicating that the group may be trying to link up with ISIL.
+In March 2016, training manuals, bandanas with ISIL inscriptions, and other documents for militants under the ISIL were recovered after the military captured a Maute group camp, indicating that the group may be trying to link up with ISIL.

-On June 21, 2016, ISIL released a video entitled "The Solid Structure" recognized Abu Sayyaf leader Hapilon as the mujahid authorized to lead the jihadists in the Philippines, and designated him as the emir for Southeast Asia.
+On June 21, 2016, ISIL released a video entitled "The Solid Structure", which recognized Abu Sayyaf leader Hapilon as the mujahid authorized to lead the jihadists in the Philippines, and designated him as the emir for Southeast Asia.
 The video also urged aspiring members who can't go to the Middle East to fight for ISIL in the Philippines instead.

-In August 2017, another video released by ISIL asks would-be fighters to go to the Philippines, especially the Marawi City where militants were under siege of the government forces.
+In August 2017, another video released by ISIL asked would-be fighters to go to the Philippines, especially to Marawi City, where militants were under siege from government forces.